seregatte/AlgorithmsPHP/README.md

 # AlgorithmsPHP

-Some Algorithms written in PHP for language studies
+Some Algorithms written in PHP for language studies (PR are welcome)

 ## Requirements